Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys_on_PIT_Node.md

 # Change NCN Image Root Password and SSH Keys on PIT Node

+The default SSH keys in the NCN image must be removed.
+The default password for the root user must be changed.
-Customize the NCN images by changing the root password or adding different SSH keys for the root account.
+Customize the NCN images by changing the root password and adding different SSH keys for the root account.
 This procedure shows this process being done on the PIT node during a first time installation of the CSM software.